 Housing is the largest land use component of urban planning.
 It is not only a parameter of physical planning but also has socio-economic dimensions.
-The housing character of BPA varies as per region.
-Burdwan Municipality mainly consists of pucca housing type; the panchayats mainly have a mix of semi-pucca and kutcha structures.
+The housing character of BPA varies as per the region.
+Burdwan Municipality mainly consists of pucca housing type; the panchayats mainly have a mix of semi-pucca and kachcha structures.

-Figure 31: Existing Housing Stock BPA
+Figure 5: Housing Stock BPA

-Figure 32: Projected Housing Stock BPA
+Figure 6: Housing Stock BPA

-It has been pointed out that by the year 2025, BPA will have a population of 7.01 lakhs.
+It has been pointed out that by the year 2025 BPA will have a population of 7.01 lakhs.
 This means an additional population of 2.34 lakhs will reside in the BPA, who will have to be adequately housed.
 This is besides catering to the current housing shortage, which stands at 2463.

-Figure 33: Existing Housing Ownership Status
+Figure 7: Housing Ownership Status